History Files

 Bohemia & Moravia

-Between the fourth and sixth centuries, the territory was settled by Slavs who filled the Central European void left by the barbarian migrations and the rule of the Huns.
-For a time these Slavs were governed by the Avars, until they were cleared by a short-lived Slav kingdom which covered parts of Carinthia, Hungary and Moravia.
-In the ninth and early tenth centuries, Bohemia was successively ruled by the Carolingian Franks, the Hungarians and the Holy Roman Empire.
+The Bavarii confederation formed in this region towards the end of the fifth century AD before migrating southwards.
+Between then and the sixth century, the territory was settled by Slavs who filled the central European void left by the barbarian migrations and the rule of the Huns.
+These Slavs appear to have moved in as a new ruling elite, governing previous populations of Celts and Germans and creating an ethnic mixture that can still be seen today in Czechia.
+For a time the Slavs were governed by the Avars, until they were cleared by a short-lived Slav kingdom which covered parts of Carinthia, Hungary and Moravia.
+In the ninth and early tenth centuries, Bohemia was successively ruled by the Carolingian Franks, the Hungarians and the Holy Roman empire.

 Bohemia was later elevated to a kingdom, but the exact date in which that occurred is a little confused, although Vratislav is the first ruler referred to as 'king'.
 This state, with Hungary and Poland, had at various times monarchs whose rules overlapped, and who sometimes ruled two or all three of the kingdoms at the same time.